joew63/apply-tracker/README.md

 - Sign up and log in with an email and password — passwords are hashed with bcrypt, never stored in plain text
 - All dashboard routes are protected — visiting the app while logged out redirects to the login page
+- Each account has its own private set of companies and applications — no user can view or edit another user's data, even by guessing a record's id
 - Add companies you are applying to
-- Log applications with role, status, date applied, and notes
+- Log applications with role, status, date applied, and notes — company name matching is case-insensitive, so "google" and "Google" resolve to the same company
-- View all companies and applications in a live dashboard
+- View all companies and applications in a live dashboard, numbered per-user starting from 1
 - Inline edit applications — update role, status, date, and notes without leaving the page
-- Archive applications to visually strike them out
+- Archive applications to visually strike them out (currently visual only — resets on reload, see Roadmap)
 - Color coded status badges (Applied, Interview, Offer, Rejected)
 - Delete individual applications
-- Clear all data with a double confirm button — autoincrement resets to 1 on clear
+- Clear all of your own data with a double confirm button
 - Toggle between dark and light mode
 - Log out from the dashboard header